kiphlora/sakana-quest/README.md

 ##### The Hook and Bait Branch #####
 The Hook and Bait Branch is where most of the Development and Research, respectively, occur.
 It's also where the explorers are recruited and trained, as many of the explorers are research scientists and biomimicry engineers who do field work.

+## Background & Story ##
+Terra Pescaria is a continent that is a forbidden to anyone other than the explorers of the Angler Society due to very low return rates of explorers.
+And those who have returned share tales of places and creatures so remarkable that they excite the imagination.
+Terra Pescaria is the most alluring mystery of them all, and has led to a flurry of rumors, conspiracy theories, and, of course, media products (books, movies, comics, and even games).